rspec/rspec-rails/README.markdown

 Note that things are in flux, so some generators generate code that doesn't work all that well yet.

+## Living on edge

+If you prefer to exploit bundler's support for pointing a gem at a github repo, be sure to do so for all five of the relevant rspec gems:

+    gem "rspec-rails",        :git => "git://github.com/rspec/rspec-rails.git"
+    gem "rspec",              :git => "git://github.com/rspec/rspec.git"
+    gem "rspec-core",         :git => "git://github.com/rspec/rspec-core.git"
+    gem "rspec-expectations", :git => "git://github.com/rspec/rspec-expectations.git"
+    gem "rspec-mocks",        :git => "git://github.com/rspec/rspec-mocks.git"

+Keep in mind that each of these repos is under active development, which means that its very likely that you'll pull from these repos and they won't play nice together.
+If playing nice is important to you, stick to the published gems.

 ## Backwards compatibility

 This is a complete rewrite of the rspec-rails extension designed to work with